NodeBB-Community/nodebb-grunt/README.md

 **Note:** Minor releases like `0.2-1` to `0.2-2` don't need any update of the *grunt-development.json*-file.

-Overwrite your *Gruntfile.coffee* with the up-to-date one.
+Overwrite your *Gruntfile.coffee* and the initial-folders with the up-to-date ones.
 Now look up the file-format of the up-to-date *grunt-development.json* and manually update your *grunt-development.json*-file to match the needed structure.